Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 ```

+-

-To use SQL statements that take value a _?_ is used as a parameter place holder.
+To use SQL statements that takes variable value a _?_ is used as a parameter place holder.
 Now we can use the same statement with different values each time we execute

 __Example__

 ```
-PreparedStatement pstmt = conn.createStatement("select * from Employees where salary < ? and and department_id = ?");
+PreparedStatement pstmt = conn.createStatement(
+	"select * from Employees where salary < ? and
+	department_id = ?");
 ```
+-

 To bind the values of the parameters us: